Alibababeats/INST-326-Project/README.md

 The user will have an option to control the character with the arrow keys up, down, left, and right, or they can have the character follow the mouse.

-We will be importing the pygame module to assist with movements and displaying a screen.
+We will be importing the pygame and datetime modules to assist with movements and displaying a screen.